Central Philippine University: Campus

-Further north, in Katipunan, Tapaz, in the province of Capiz, is the 95.8 hectare Hopevale land of the university being utilized and to be developed into an instruction, research and extension of the College of Agriculture, Resources and Environmental Sciences (CARES).
+Further north, in Katipunan, Tapaz, in the province of Capiz, is the 95.8 hectare Hopevale land of the university being utilized and to be developed into instruction, research, and extension of the College of Agriculture, Resources and Environmental Sciences (CARES).
 The 19.3 hectare CPU Zarraga Farm (in the municipality of Zarraga, Iloilo) which is also under the said agricultural college and is separate from the university's main campus, hosts being an agricultural farm for research and extension.
 The CPU Crop Research Laboratory and other agricultural research facilities and equipment of the agricultural college are located in the CPU Zarraga Farm.

 The CPU Experimental Farm in Leon, Iloilo, which is under the college also is the site of the CPU Center for Research, Technology Development and Commercial Production of Philippine Native Chicken (CPU CRTDCPPNC), the largest research center for Philippine Native Chicken in the Philippines is located.
-The university villages for faculties and administration members of Central, the 2.9 hectare CPU Centennial Village (Aganan, Pavia, Iloilo) and 4.7 hectare CPU-Faculty Association (FA) Heritage Ville Subdivision (Anilao, Pavia), are located also separately from the main campus which are both located in the municipality of Pavia, Iloilo, north of the main campus.
-CPU has also properties in San Rafael, Iloilo (24 hectares) and in Guimaras (14 hectares) serving as agricultural or lands for future expansion of the university.
+The university villages for faculties and administration members of Central, the 2.9 hectare CPU Centennial Village (Aganan, Pavia, Iloilo) and 4.7-hectare CPU-Faculty Association (FA) Heritage Ville Subdivision (Anilao, Pavia), are located also separately from the main campus which is both located in the municipality of Pavia, Iloilo, north of the main campus.
+CPU has also properties in San Rafael, Iloilo (24 hectares), and in Guimaras (14 hectares) serving as agricultural lands for the future expansion of the university.

-In the 1930s, the Lopez family of Iloilo through Don Ramon Lopez, donated a piece of 30,000 square meters (3 hectares) land west of Dungon Creek in Mandurriao for the establishment of the CPU College of Medicine.
-It was supposedly to be named as Ramon Lopez Campus but the establishment of the medical school did not materialized until 2003.
+In the 1930s, the Lopez family of Iloilo through Don Ramon Lopez, donated a piece of 30,000 square meters (3 hectares) of land west of Dungon Creek in Mandurriao for the establishment of the CPU College of Medicine.
+It was supposed to be named Ramon Lopez Campus but the establishment of the medical school did not materialize until 2003.

 CPU's physical plant of campuses and properties are under the jurisdiction and management of the university.
-The 3 hectare CPU-Iloilo Mission Hospital on the other hand which is separate from the main campus, has its own Board of Trustees and Corporation independent from Central Philippine University.
+The three-hectare CPU-Iloilo Mission Hospital on the other hand which is separate from the main campus, has its own Board of Trustees and Corporation independent from Central Philippine University.

+The main campus of Central Philippine University functions as both an academic institution and a site of historical and architectural interest in Iloilo City, featuring a combination of early American colonial-era buildings and modern academic and research facilities set within landscaped grounds.
+The campus is mixed of old and new structures which include the Henry Luce III Library, the Rose Memorial Auditorium, and the University Church, and is characterized by open green spaces and a variety of mature tree species.
+In addition to its educational role, the campus is occasionally noted for its cultural significance and serves as a venue for academic, religious, and community-related events.